Lottery (2018 film)

-Lottery (Persian: لاتاری) is a 2018 Iranian romance thriller drama film directed by Mohammad Hossein Mahdavian and written by Ebrahim Amini and Mohammad Hossein Mahdavian.
+Lottery (Persian: لاتاری) is a 2018 Iranian romance thriller drama film directed by Mohammad Hossein Mahdavian who also wrote it in collaboration with Ebrahim Amini.
 The film screened for the first time at the 36th Fajr Film Festival.

 Plot

 Amir Ali and Nooshin are two youngsters who are in love and want to get married.
-Their families are not in agreement with this plan.
-The two youngsters both have only one dream, to win the Lottery and get a green card and move to the United States.
+Their families oppose their plan.
+The two youngsters have only one dream, to win the Lottery and get a green card and move to the United States.